M66B/NetGuard/FAQ.md

 <a name="FAQ17"></a>
 **(17) Why is NetGuard using so much memory?**

 It isn't.
-NetGuard doesn't allocate any memory, except a little for displaying the user interface elements.
+NetGuard doesn't allocate any memory, except a little for displaying the user interface elements and for buffering traffic.
 It appears, on some Android variants, that the Google Play™ store app connection uses almost 150 MB.
 It is needed for in-app donations, and is incorrectly attributed to NetGuard instead to the Google Play™ store app.